-Figure 3.2 Learning Mode Exception: Defining Execute Permissions for an Entry
+Abbildung 3.3 Learning Mode Exception: Defining Execute Permissions for an Entry

+AppArmor Profile Wizard

+Profile /usr/sbin/httpd2-prefork^/cgi-bin/phf

+Execute /srv/www/cgi-bin/phf

+Severity unknown

+Inherit Profile Unconfined Denv

+Back Einish
-8 The Add Profile Wizard begins suggesting directory path entries that have been accessed by the application you are profiling (as seen in Figure 3.1, "Learning Mode Exception: Controlling Access to Specific Resources" (page 28)) or re-

-For Figure 3.1: Learning Mode Exception: Controlling Access to Specific Resources: From the following options, select the one that satisfies the request for access, which could be a suggested include, a particular globbed version of the path, or the actual pathname.
-Note that all of these options are not always available.
+- 8 The Add Profile Wizard begins suggesting directory path entries that have been accessed by the application profiled (as seen in Abbildung 3.2, "Learning Mode Exception: Controlling Access to Specific Resources" (S. 32)) or requires you to define execute permissions for entries (as seen in Abbildung 3.3, "Learning Mode Exception: Defining Execute Permissions for an Entry" (S. 33)). - For Abbildung 3.2: Learning Mode Exception: Controlling Access to Specific Resources: Select the option that satisfies the request for access, which could be a suggested include, a particular globbed version of the path, or the actual pathname.
+Depending on the situation, these options are available: - #include

-#include

 The section of a Novell AppArmor profile that refers to an include file.
 Include files give access permissions for programs.
 By using an include, you can give the program access to directory paths or files that are also required by other programs.
 Using includes can reduce the size of a profile.
 It is good practice to select includes when suggested.
 Globbed Version

 Accessed by clicking Glob.
-For information about globbing syntax, refer to Section 4.7, "Pathnames and Globbing" (page 68).
+For information about globbing syntax, refer to Abschnitt 2.1.2, "Paths and Globbing" (S. 15).